 Golden Glamour

 Go for gold-themed tableware, and metallic candle holders, and use gold-rimmed glasses for a touch of elegance.
-Paint pumpkins gold to be used as centerpieces consequently reusing your Halloween pumpkins.
+Paint pumpkins gold to be used as centerpieces, consequently reusing your Halloween pumpkins.

 Woodland Whimsy